-The "Id" and "IdType" attributes represent an entity identifier and a type of identifier.
+The "ld" and "ldType" attributes represent an entity identifier and a type of identifier.

 They are the same as in the Read-Only document.
 For more information see chapter Read-Only document syntax.

 Action attribute

 This attribute value is a reference to the selected action in the "Header" tag.